dvallin/spacegun/docs/tutorial.md

 nginx-deployment                        localhost:5000/nginx:latest@sha256:87e9b6904b4286b8d41bba4461c0b736835fcc218f7ecbe5544b53fdd467189f
 ```

+And voilà as the french say, the pods are running the image we previously pushed into our local repository.

 ## Migration and Bootstrapping
 Ok, now that we have tested out spacegun a bit, let us configure an actual deployment pipeline!
-If you already have clusters running some deployments, just run `spacegun snapshot` and spacegun will create a representation of your whole cluster.
-This might look similar to:
+First let us take a snapshot of the cluster we are running.

 ```
 > spacegun snapshot